Alexander-556/PowerShellScripts/README.md

 ##### Installation

-Following the [official documentation on installation](https://ohmyposh.dev/docs/installation/windows), you can install oh-my-posh and a package of builtin themes via **winget**:
+Following the [official documentation on installation](https://ohmyposh.dev/docs/installation/windows), you can install oh-my-posh and a package of builtin themes via winget:

 ```powershell
 winget install JanDeDobbeleer.OhMyPosh -s winget
 ```

 where `-s winget` restricts the source of app package to winget, avoiding ambiguity with similarly named packages in other sources.
 Click the link for more information on [winget install command](https://learn.microsoft.com/en-us/windows/package-manager/winget/install).
-After winget installation, you can check if `oh-my-posh` is installed correctly by typing
+After winget installation, you can check if `oh-my-posh` is installed correctly by typing in your terminal

 ```powershell
 oh-my-posh
 ```

-into your terminal and hit `Enter`.
+and hit `Enter`.
 If `oh-my-posh` is installed correctly, you should see the following output:

 ```powershell
 oh-my-posh is a cross platform tool to render your prompt.